deliveryhero/hfc-pubsub/README.md

 ### Subscription with a Dead-letter Policy

 It is possible to define a dead-letter policy for a subscription.
 If the dead letter topic does not exist, it will be created automatically by the framework.
-There needs to be a `PROJECT_NUMBER` defined for dead letter to pick up publisher, subscriber role.
+There needs to be a `PROJECT_NUMBER` defined for dead letter to pick up publisher, subscriber role or we use the Project ID to fetch it. `createDefaultSubscription` will create a default dead letter subscription with name having `.default` added to `deadLetterTopic`.
 Check [Binding Subscriber and Publisher role](#binding-subscriber-and-publisher-role) for more details

 ```javascript
 // PUBSUB_ROOT_DIR/subscriptions/simple.topic.sub.js